- Interned at: Institute for Educational Leadership (IEL)

 Has your internship influenced your future plans?

-My experience at IEL solidified my passion toward supporting disadvantaged students in education.
-I learned about the value of scale versus impact toward public service and realized I wanted to pursue systems level work in education.
+My experience at IEL solidified my passion for supporting disadvantaged students in education.
+I learned about the value of scale versus impact toward public service and realized I wanted to pursue systems-level work in education.

 What did you do for fun in Washington?